-- B2 The full council is responsible for agreeing the authority's policy framework and budget, which will be proposed by the executive.
-In terms of financial planning, the key elements are: - the corporate plan; - the revenue budget; and - the capital programme. - B3 The full council is responsible for approving the policy framework and budget.
-The Local Government Act 2000: Guidance to English Local Authorities includes an obligation for the adoption or approval of specified plans and strategies of the local authority.
-The Regulations also allow local authorities to specify additional plans or strategies (statutory or non-statutory) to be adopted or approved by the full council.
-The detailed policy framework can be found in Article 4 of the Constitution. - All members and officers have a duty to abide by the highest standards of probity dealing with financial issues.
-This is facilitated by ensuring that all officers are clear about the standards to which they are working and the controls that are in place to ensure that these standards are met. - B5 Members and the CFO shall receive updates on the financial performance of the Authority by receiving regular budget monitoring and outturn reports, and also the annual External Audit management letter. - B6 The Head of Paid Service will ensure there is an effective performance management framework in place that brings together financial and non-financial information in a meaningful way to assist financial planning and management. - B7 The CFO shall ensure that all officers: - Are aware of, and comply with, proper financial management standards, including these Financial Procedure Rules; - Are properly managed, developed, trained and have adequate support to carry out their financial duties effectively. - B8 Directors shall ensure that specific duties and responsibilities in financial matters are made clear to individual officers and that these are properly recorded.
-This includes ensuring that Financial information is made available to the CFO to enable accurate and timely monitoring and reporting of comparisons of national, regional and local financial performance indicators. - B9 All officers, but especially the statutory officers should be mindful of the 'Wednesbury' rules which emphasise the importance of ensuring that when developing policy all relevant matters are properly considered.
+- B2 The full council is responsible for agreeing the Authority's policy framework and budget, which will be proposed by the Executive.
+In terms of financial planning, the key elements are: - the Corporate Plan; - the Revenue Budget; and - the Capital Programme. - the Medium Term Financial Strategy ("MTFS") - B3 The full Council is responsible for approving the policy framework and budget.
+In addition, local authorities can specify additional plans or strategies (statutory or non-statutory) to be adopted or approved by the full council.
+The detailed policy framework can be found in Article 4 of the Constitution. - B4 All Members and officers have a duty to abide by the highest standards of probity dealing with financial issues.
+This is facilitated by ensuring that all officers are clear about the standards to which they are working and the controls that are in place to ensure that these standards are met. - B5 Members, the Corporate Strategic Board (CSB) and the CFO shall receive updates on the financial performance of the Authority by receiving regular budget monitoring and outturn reports, and also the annual External Audit management letter. - B6 The Head of Paid Service will ensure there is an effective performance management framework in place that brings together financial and non-financial information in a meaningful way to assist financial planning and management. - B7 The CFO shall ensure that all officers: - are aware of, and comply with, proper financial management standards, including these Financial Regulations; - are properly managed, developed, trained and have adequate support to carry out their financial duties effectively. - B8 Directors shall ensure that specific duties and responsibilities in financial matters are made clear to individual officers and that these are properly recorded.
+This includes ensuring that financial information is made available to the CFO to enable accurate and timely monitoring and reporting of comparisons of national, regional and local financial performance indicators.